JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 ### Scatters and Lines

 For scatter plots we have two options, the first one is `scatter(x, y, z)` and the second one is `meshscatter(x, y, z)`.
-In the former markers don't scale in the axis directions and in the latter they do because they are actual geometries in 3D space.
+In the former, markers don't scale in the axis directions and in the latter they do because they are actual geometries in 3D space.
 See the next example:

 ```